but212/rustica/MIGRATION_v0.11.0.md

 ### `Choice<T>` Deprecation Overview

 Version 0.11.0 deprecates numerous utility methods in `Choice<T>` that are not core categorical operations.
-This is a **breaking change** that simplifies the `Choice<T>` API to focus on essential Functor/Applicative/Monad/MonadPlus operations.
+This is a **breaking change** that simplifies the `Choice<T>` API to focus on essential Functor/Applicative/Monad/Alternative operations.
 All deprecated methods will be removed in v0.12.0.

+**Note**: MonadPlus has been removed from `Choice<T>` as it was a duplicate of Alternative.
+Use Alternative instead.

 **Complete Working Example**: See `examples/choice_migration_v0_11_0.rs` for a comprehensive, runnable demonstration of all migration patterns with detailed explanations and test cases.